Islandora/documentation/docs/user-documentation/2xfor1x.md

 In Fedora 4 , what we would have called `objects` are now referred to as `resources` and are not composed of XML; instead, they are stored in ModeShape as nodes with RDF properties.
 They can contain the following elements:

 * `Container`: Roughly equivalent to a Fedora 3 object - a conceptual representation of a thing that can contain files or other containers.
 * `Non-RDF Source`: Roughly equivalent to a datastream.
-A Non-RDF Source (or binary) is simply a bitstream (e.g. JPG, PDF, MP3, etc.).
+A Non-RDF Source (or binary) is simply a bitstream (e.g. JPG, PDF, XML, MP3, etc.).

 ###Datastreams
 In Islandora 7.x-2.x, RDF datastreams (RELS-EXT and RELS-INT) are stored as pure RDF in Fedora.
 Binary datastreams (files, images) are files or `nonRdfResources` (see [PCDM](https://github.com/duraspace/pcdm/wiki)).
 Metadata datastreams (MODS, DC, DwC, PBCore, etc) are whatever you want them to be: either binary files of XML, or mapped to your choice of RDF.